 Ralph Kitson, Mozier, Illinois, Jan.
-10.-Breth. ren Billy Orten and Carl Willis were with us recently, and we think they are fine boys, who are interested in the truth.
+10.-Brethren Billy Orten and Carl Willis were with us recently, and we think they are fine boys, who are interested in the truth.
 Bro.
-Wade and wife were with us, too, and we think they are very fine peo.
+Wade and wife were with us, too, and we think they are very fine people.
+Our attendance is very good now on Lord's days.
+Regards to all.